jmonlong/workshop-hprc-hugo24/README.local.md

 ```

 Once this is done you should have a new docker image called `hprc-hugo2024-jupyterhub-withdata`.
-Hence, to start the server, run this command from the same directory in the repo where this README file is:
+Hence, to start the server, run this command from the root of this repo (i.e. the directory where this README file is):

 ```
 docker run --privileged -v `pwd`/data:/data:ro -p 80:8000 --name jupyterhub hprc-hugo2024-jupyterhub-withdata